 2) Baby food and Onions.
-I used to give baby food to my cat when it was getting older and it was hard for her to eat/digest regular cat food.
+I used to give baby food to my cat when she was getting older and it was hard for her to eat/digest regular cat food.
 On occasion, thinking she might like it, I’d give some of the organic chicken variety to my doggie.
 Ooops.
 Dogs can not eat onion powder.
-Did you know that?
 Onions can cause hemolytic anemia destroying a dog’s red blood cells and causing lethargy and breathing difficulties (check for pale gums).
 Fortunately, toxins will pass but in large doses could require a blood transfusion.
 Garlic isn’t recommended either but since it’s used in smaller amounts problems are less often noticed.

 3) Dairy Products.
 My girl is an Atkins dog; preferring her fats and proteins.
 For treats, she loves a saucer of creme every once in a while.
-Brown Cow yogurt – yum!
+Organic yogurt or kefir – yum!
 We eat bread only when covered in cheese or butter.
 Even last night while watching The Sopranos where Tony kills Christopher (man oh man… fun having a TV while house-sitting), we enjoyed some high quality Monterey Jack together.
 Now I know I can’t handle too much dairy, but didn’t realize she couldn’t either; assuming that hard-core tummy that comes pre-installed on these beasts can break down most any food it can swallow.
 It’s the lack of the lactose digesting enzyme, lactase.
 Seems cheese and yogurt require less of it so limit minimal dairy consumption to those.

 4) Chocolate.
 That’s the one food most everyone knows dogs shouldn’t have, but don’t know exactly why.
 Ill effects are caused by theobromine, a cardiac stimulant, which can make the dog hyperactive, increase heart rate, and cause death especially when combined with exercise.
 It also acts as a diuretic which can lead to dehydration.
 How much chocolate can equate to an overdose?
 Depending upon the dog’s size, even an ounce or two can be fatal!
 And note: cocoa powder and cooking chocolate (dark as opposed to milk) contains more of said substance and is therefore more toxic.
 Sickness might not come on immediately, but death can follow within 24-hours.

 5) Bones.
 This is another one most people know about, but it is hard to prevent your pooch from sniffing out barbecue remnants at the beach or park.
 Many think it’s only the chicken bones because they splinter.
 But all cooked bones are hazardous because they become brittle and splinter and have sharp edges.
-One vet told me he’s had to put his hand down the throat of hundreds of dogs to get the full piece of short-rib bone that easily becomes lodged.
+One vet told me he’s had to put his hand down the throat of hundreds of dogs over the years, to get the full piece of short-rib bone that easily becomes lodged.
 Though raw bones (completely uncooked, which you can usually find in the refrigerated section at a feed or pet store) are typically considered safe and beneficial to the dog’s teeth (not to mention their disposition) too many might cause constipation due to high calcium content.

 6) Cat Food.
 Every once in a while my dog just won’t eat her food.
 I try to switch it up, between formulas she prefers, usually the ones that have lamb as the first ingredient and rice instead of wheat.
 But once in a while I’ll feed her some kitty food.
 Doesn’t seem too bad if that’s not what the dog is subsiding on.
 The main issue seems to be that it does not supply an adequate formulation to satisfy a dog’s nutritional requirements, as well being too high in protein and fats and potentially contributing to added weight gain for the pet.